 Standard Point Release Development

-Standard point release has been there for a while, and mostly seen in majority of software development models.
+Standard point release has been there for a while and mostly seen in a majority of software development models.
 In this system, software versions are made that must be reinstalled over the previous version.
-A point release is typically refereed to a minor release of a software project, especially targeted for bug fixes and house cleaning.
+A point release is typically referred to as a minor release of a software project, specially targeted for bug fixes and house cleaning.

-It is imperative to know that this there will be End of Life for each version in this model, after which the development team will no longer release updates.
-No updates implies open security holes, and compatibility issues with the latest hardware.
+It is imperative to know that there will be “End of Life” (EOL) for each version in this development model, after which, the dev team will no longer release updates.
+No more updates imply open security holes and compatibility issues with the latest hardware.
 Several major Linux distributions follow this system, including Ubuntu, Linux Mint, elementary OS, Fedora, etc..

 Rolling Release Development

-In the Rolling release development model, updates are released continuously, and so there is no such thing like version minor release or major release.
-The updates released frequently (varies from distribution to distribution) across all areas of the operating system, including the Linux kernel, the desktop environment, and all applications.
+In the Rolling release development model, updates are released continuously, and so there is no such thing as minor version release or significant release.
+The updates are released frequently (varies from distribution to distribution) across all areas of the operating system, including the Linux kernel, the desktop environment, and all applications.

 Rolling vs. Point release distros: Which distro is best for you?

-If you have a old computer whose hardware is recognized and supported by the distribution you want to use, then point release is for you.
-That way, you can make sure that your PC will never land in trouble due to hardware compatibility.
-I would like to stress it again, a Rolling release will have major updates including Linux Kernel and hardware drivers pushed with updates, therefore for a old computer this may be too much.
-Not just old PCs, some new PCs too may do wonderfully good on a distro, but not handled by other distro properly.
+I can’t stress it enough; a Rolling release comes with significant updates, including Linux Kernel and hardware drivers pushed via daily updates.
+On an old computer, this may be too much.
+Not just old PCs, some new PCs also may do wonderfully good on a distro, but can’t handle another distro effectively.
 That’s when you need to stick to Point release as well.
-One more reason to stay with Point release distro is when you want to preserve the customization, look & feel, themes you applied, and don’t wish to see it changing again and again.
+One more reason to stay with Point release distro is to preserve the customization, look & feel, and themes that you applied.
+You don’t wish to see it changing again and again.

-In a nutshell, Rolling distro is for latest and greatest updates, while fixed release distro is for a stable and reliable system.
+In a nutshell, Rolling distro is for the latest and greatest updates, while fixed release distro is for a stable and reliable system.